 Staff Writing for Blogs

 Many bloggers hire one or more staff writers to help them create content for their blogs.
-(Mike – I’ve done some staff writing myself for a few other blogs).
+I’ve done some staff writing for a few other blogs myself.

-Hiring staff writers allows them to scale back their own time commitments to the blog.
+Hiring staff writers allows blog owners to scale back their own time commitments to the blog.
 Staff writers also add additional voices and opinions which can help build more traffic.

 Of course, staff writers can do more than just write blog posts.
 Many business websites need help creating content to build and promote their website.